Ambitious but troubled Deepwater program aims for total overhaul of geriatric Coast Guard fleet

 As she cracked a bottle of champagne on the towering bow of the 418-ft.-long U.S. Coast Guard cutter Bertholf at the Northrop Grumman shipyard in Pascagoula, Miss., on Nov.
 11, Meryl Chertoff, wife of Secretary of Homeland Security Michael Chertoff, intoned, "may God bless this ship and all who sail in her."
 The newly christened Bertholf, the first of the Coast Guard's so-called National Security Cutters, is the product of two defense giants' controversial coupling and the biggest piece ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Coast Guard Deepwaqter program struggles but is gradually transforming the service".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Coast Guard Deepwaqter program struggles but is gradually transforming the service".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.